Matthew Highmore: Chicago Blackhawks

 While attending the Blackhawks training camp prior to the 2018–19 season, Highmore was reassigned to the IceHogs on September 26, 2018, to begin the season in the AHL.
-He was later named an alternate captain for the IceHogs in October ahead of the 2018–19 season.
+He was later named an alternate captain for the IceHogs in October.
 On November 13, Highmore underwent surgery to repair his right shoulder and was expected to need four to six months to recover.
+In 12 games, he recorded three goals and nine points.
 After rehabilitating, Highmore spent the summer training in Halifax, Nova Scotia, with other NHL and AHL players.

 Highmore attended the Blackhawks training camp prior to the 2019–20 season but was reassigned to the IceHogs.
 He was subsequently named an alternate captain alongside Jacob Nilsson and Tyler Sikura.
 After recording four goals and six assists in 17 games, Highmore was recalled to the NHL on November 26.
 In 36 games with Chicago, he recorded two goals and six points before the NHL suspended the season due to the COVID-19 pandemic on March 12, 2020.
 When play resumed, Highmore recorded three goals and one assist during the Blackhawks' play-in and playoff run during the 2019–20 NHL playoff bubble.
-However, in the pandemic-shortened 2020–21 season Highmore was limited to just 24 games as the Blackhawks had a glut of players with a similar skillsets as Highmore, rotating them through the fourth line.
+However, in the pandemic-shortened 2020–21 season Highmore was limited to just 24 games, recording two assists, as the Blackhawks had a glut of players with a similar skillsets as Highmore, rotating them through the fourth line.